themanyone/whisper_dictation/README.md

 **Privacy focused.** Most voice keyboards, dictation, translation, and chat bots depend on sending data to remote servers, which is a privacy concern.
 Keep data off the internet and confidential.
 A CUDA-enabled video card with at least 4GB is all that's needed to run an uncensored virtual assistant that listens and responds via voice.
 While being completely free, offline, and independent.

 **Dictation.** Start speaking and whatever you say will be typed out into the current window.
+This project now includes both stand-alone and client-server versions.
+So other network users can use it without installing all these dependencies.

 **Translation.** This app is optimised for dictation.
 It can do some translation into English.
 But that's not its primary task.
 To use it as a full-time translator, change `task="transcribe"` to `task="translate"` inside `whisper_dictation.py`, and, if there is enough VRAM, choose a larger model for the pipeline, such as `openai/whisper-large-v2` for consistent translation results.